keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 * **A/B testing** requires deterministically persisting identities' sessions within their assigned variants.
 * **Retries** using exponential back-off must retain their previous retry interval and apply a random jitter in order to calculate their next one.
 :::

 ### A model for characterizing complexity

 Complexities can be characterized in terms of **effects**.
-Each of the following effects center on some dimension of nondeterminism:
+Each of the following effects center on some dimension of nondeterminism that imposes complexity:

 :::{.wide-list-items}
 * **Time and Async** as in asynchronous operations against disk access and network boundaries, such as API calls, database queries, or streaming from files.
 Long-running operations may be asynchronous without requiring IO.